The Lions – Table of Contents

 Take the Sea to Sky Highway (BC-99) north from Horseshoe Bay towards Lions Bay.

 Take the Lions Bay Ave exit.
 Merge onto Oceanview Road and take a left onto Crosscreek Road.
 Take a right onto Center Road and a left onto Bayview Road.
 Follow Bayview Road all the way up to its end and turn left onto Sunset Drive.
-At the end of Sunset drive you will find a limited number of pay parking spots.
+At the end of Sunset drive you will find a limited number (15) of pay-parking spots.

-If parking is full, you’ll need to drive back down the road until you find a suitable parking spot.
-On the weekend the Lions Bay Elementary School may be a good option.
+If parking is full, you’ll need to drive back down the road until you find a suitable parking spot east side of Mountain Drive or use the lower parking lot at the Lions Bay Elementary school.

 Google Map directions are here.